π Tatbot VLA Plan 3 β Training on stroke_tool datasets and MCP inference toolΒΆ

 Train VLA policies (e.g., SmolVLA, Ο0) using data recorded by

-.Keep the LeRobot-native dataset format produced by
+stroke_tool.Keep the LeRobot-native dataset format produced by

-to avoid conversion steps.Provide an MCP tool to load a chosen checkpoint and run inference on the robot.
+stroke_toolto avoid conversion steps.Provide an MCP tool to load a chosen checkpoint and run inference on the robot.

 Dataset recorded by stroke_toolΒΆ

-writes LeRobot-compatible episodic datasets into /nfs/tatbot/recordings/
+stroke_tool writes LeRobot-compatible episodic datasets into /nfs/tatbot/recordings/ with names like stroke-<scene>-<timestamp>.
+Within each dataset directory:

 Example directory structure (may vary slightly by LeRobot version/settings):